-The ecological risk of dimethoxymethane was characterized using the ecological risk classification of organic substances (ECCC 2016a).
+The ecological risk of dimethoxymethane was characterized using the ecological risk classification of organic substances (ERC) approach (ECCC 2016a).
 The ERC describes the hazard of a substance using key metrics including mode of toxic action, chemical reactivity, food web-derived internal toxicity thresholds, bioavailability, and chemical and biological activity and considers the possible exposure of organisms in the aquatic and terrestrial environments on the basis of such factors as potential emission rates, overall persistence and long-range transport potential in air.
 The various lines of evidence are combined to identify substances as warranting further evaluation of their potential to cause harm to the environment or as having a low likelihood of causing harm to the environment.

-This draft screening assessment includes consideration of information on chemical properties, environmental fate, hazards, uses and exposures, including additional information submitted by stakeholders.
-Relevant data were identified up to August, 2018.
-Empirical data from key studies as well as results from models were used to reach proposed conclusions.
+This screening assessment includes consideration of information on chemical properties, environmental fate, hazards, uses and exposures, including additional information submitted by stakeholders.
+Relevant data were identified up to August 2018.
+Empirical data from key studies as well as results from models were used to reach conclusions.
 When available and relevant, information presented in assessments from other jurisdictions was considered.

-This draft screening assessment was prepared by staff in the CEPA Risk Assessment Program at Health Canada and Environment and Climate Change Canada and incorporates input from other programs within these departments.
+This screening assessment was prepared by staff in the CEPA Risk Assessment Program at Health Canada and Environment and Climate Change Canada and incorporates input from other programs within these departments.
 Comments on the technical portions relevant to human health were received from Theresa Lopez, Jennifer Flippin and Joan Garey (Tetra Tech).
 The ecological portion of this assessment is based on the ERC document (published July 30, 2016), which was subject to an external review as well as a 60-day public comment period.
+Additionally, the draft of this screening assessment (published July 20, 2019) was subject to a 60-day public comment period.
 While external comments were taken into consideration, the final content and outcome of the screening assessment remain the responsibility of Health Canada and Environment and Climate Change Canada.

-This draft screening assessment focuses on information critical to determining whether the substance meets the criteria as set out in section 64 of CEPA by examining scientific information and incorporating a weight of evidence approach and precaution.2
+This screening assessment focuses on information critical to determining whether the substance meets the criteria as set out in section 64 of CEPA by examining scientific information and incorporating a weight of evidence approach and precaution.2 This screening assessment presents the critical information and considerations on which the conclusion is based.